It’s quite confusing for newbies when it comes to differentiating between compressor VS limiter. This article will help you with that.

 Conclusion: Compressor VS Limiter

 Well, you’ve read the differences between compressor and limiter.

-The end goal of this article is to make these two tools more handy for you.
-I hope after reading this article you are now more clear that when you should go for compressor and when for the limiter.
+The end goal of this article is to make these two tools handier for you.
+I hope after reading this article you are now more clear that when you should go for the compressor and when for the limiter.

-Although, I’ve mentioned above that limiters are made for mix bus, but there is no hard and fast rule of using it only there.
+Although, I’ve mentioned above that limiters are made for mix-bus, there is no hard and fast rule of using it only there.
 You just need to decide where you need a high ratio and where the low ratio.